-BRIEF HISTORY OF KY-OH-WV DISTRICT
+BRIEF HISTORY OF

-New volunteers are always needed to grow our organization and help meet local community needs.
+New members are always needed to grow our organization and help meet local community needs.
 If you are a current KY-OH-WV resident or are moving to the KY-OH-WV District and would like to enrich your life with important community service, consider visiting a local Pilot Club.
 Our rich tradition of friendship and service is waiting to be shared.